nutchanonj/nutchanonj.github.io/pages/6_jpeg_compression/6_jpeg_compression.md

 psnr_exp = psnr(im, decode_im)
 ```

 Let's play this code by yourself!
-Maybe on Google Colab, Jupyter Notebook or Spyder. in Spyder, you can use `# %%` to separate a code into sections and run those one by one (just like MATLAB's `%%`.)
+Maybe on Google Colab, Jupyter Notebook, or Spyder.
+In Spyder, you can use `# %%` to separate a code into sections and run those one by one (just like MATLAB's `%%`.)
 Have fun!